E. A. Dunlap

 Edward Augustus Dunlap Jr. (September 25, 1879 – June 10, 1964) was an American football, baseball, and track and field coach.
-He served as the head football coach at the University of Richmond from 1905 until 1909 and again in 1912, compiling a record of 19–33–5.
+He served as the head football coach at Richmond College—now known as the University of Richmond—from 1905 until 1909 and again in 1912, compiling a record of 19–33–5.
 While at Richmond, he was also the baseball coach as well as the school's athletic director.

 Dunlap was born in Brunswick, Maine and graduated from Bowdoin College in 1903.
 After leaving Richmond, he was an inspector for the United Shoe Machinery Corporation.
 Dunlap resided in Beverly, Georgetown, and Haverhill, Massachusetts.
 He died on June 10, 1964, at his home in Haverhill.